Scheme of work

 Better schemes of work map out clearly how resources (e.g. books, equipment, time) and class activities (e.g. teacher-talk, group work, practicals, discussions) and assessment strategies (e.g. tests, quizzes, Q&A, homework) will be used to teach each topic and assess students' progress in learning the material associated with each topic, unit and the scheme of work as a whole.
 As students progress through the scheme of work, there is an expectation that their perception of the interconnections between topics and units will be enhanced.

 Schemes of work may include times and dates (deadlines) for delivering the different elements of the curriculum.
 Philosophically, this is linked to a belief that all students should be exposed to all elements of the curriculum such that those who are able to "keep up" ("the best" / elite) do not miss out on any content and can achieve the highest grades.
 This might be described as a "traditionalist" view.

-There is a conflicting philosophical view that deadlines should be avoided and that each class should progress at its own pace: such that no student is "left behind".
+There is a conflicting philosophical d progress at its own pace: such that no student is "left behind".
 Whilst the remaining students "catch up", those students who understand quickly should be placed in a "holding pattern" full of puzzles and questions that challenge them to connect recent learning with longer-established learning (they may also be encouraged to spend a small amount of time enhancing their understanding by supporting teaching staff in unpicking underlying errors/questions of fellow students who have not grasped recent ideas as quickly).
 This view might be described as a "Mastery" approach.
 In mathematics teaching in England it is strongly supported by the Government-funded National Centre for Excellence in Teaching Mathematics based on research guided by the globally-exceptional performance of schools in Singapore and Shanghai.